edgedb/edgedb/docs/guides/contributing/documentation.rst

 existing functionality across |Gel| versions.
 Provide the applicable version as an argument by placing it just after the directive on the same line.

-Unlike ``versionadded``, ``versionchanged`` is always used with content to show or hide that content based on the user's selection in the version dropdown.

 **Example**

 .. lint-off